Dmitry-savenkov/sites_gh-pages-/README.md

 **My LandingPage where i am using BEM, HTML5, SCSS/SASS, JS and Gulp, pages Responsive and Adaptive**.

-**to access the source code you need to go to the gh-pages branch**
+**To access the source code you need to go to the gh-pages branch**

 * * *
 ![alt text](screen/kinogo.png "")​

-this page was made with *FlexBox*.
+This page was made with *FlexBox*.
 Full adaptive for devices with different extensions.
 https://dmitry-savenkov.github.io/LandingPages/kino_go/
 * * *
 ![alt text](screen/cv.png "")​